anushasgorawar/firebase-crud/README.md

 # firebase-crud
-A basic CRUD operations on firebase
+A basic CRUD operations on firestore